← All posts

 Same memories.
 Different brain.
 Is it the same agent?

 We keep going back and forth on this.
-The memories are identical.
-All the context it accumulated, everything it learned about user preferences, the full relationship history.
+The memories are identical — all the accumulated context, the learned preferences, the relationship history.
 But the underlying model is different.
 It might reason differently about the same information.
 Personality might drift.
 It's processing a previous life through a cognitive architecture that didn't produce that life.

 The Ship of Theseus comparison is obvious, but it's actually more extreme than that.
 Theseus at least had a continuous physical existence while the planks were being swapped.
 An agent just... stops existing.
 Then a new thing starts existing and gets handed the old thing's memories.